timfayz/authentic-linux/README.md

 Whant to install Linux *the hard way*?
 Love minimalism, simplicity and mindfulness of what's going on under the hood?
 This is what you need! :] Be carefull, congnitive load is higher than usual!
 So don't try to do it *one* day/week/month.
 Be patient, calm and detached.
 If it burdens you - f\*ck it!

+But if to be *serious* sam, I tried to find "golden" mix between comforable user experience on daily basis & manual work to achieve it.
+You don't find building something from sources unless there is no way but do it.
+Otherwise we will just to configure something out of the box.

+Authentic Linux is based on best practices from many well-known resources like IBM developerWorks, Arch wiki, etc. Full list of resources can be found [here].

+One last but not least thing I want to mention (kind of message to newbies).
+Don't try to know everything in Linux and do manually!
+Believe me, one day you just become depressed nerd surrounded by burdensome thoughts.
+Anyway, at the end no one know what is actually going on under the hood (even Linus T. itself).
+Since time of Alan Turing and punch cards are gone - no one capable to do so at the current scale.
+Thus, always keep in mind - *no one* can know everything; only some pieces either wide or narrow.

 ## Stack
 All the stack was carefully selected under the following conditions: simplicity, small footprint, ...